flutter/website/src/release/breaking-changes/clipboard-data-required.md

 `ClipboardData` constructor now requires that at least one data variant is provided.

+Previously, platforms were inconsistent in how they handled `null`.
+The behavior is now consistent across platforms.
+If you are interested in the low-level details, see [PR 122446].

 ## Description of change

 The [`ClipboardData constructor`][]'s `text` argument is no longer nullable.